hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 Great testing and feedback @GiuseppeChillemi.
 And thanks again to @gurzgri for his ODBC work. :+1:

 [19:14:35](#dOBVmL2pb_3nGsnDQ4ObvQeK-IxNPIv7j_7reBp0JbU) <greggirwin (Gregg Irwin)>:
-Really cool to see @toomasv's table in action. Ì†ΩÌ±è
+Really cool to see @toomasv's table in action. üëè

 [20:03:13](#LNQBI_9Jqv1ekFJ-P2V3wSNznyEsgEjG1_PBJ6NsxUQ) <GiuseppeChillemi (GiuseppeChillemi)>:
 @gurzgri what could I do to add RED ODBC scheme to the latest Red version?